 When I heard the term "hair plopping," I thought the technique was something I hadn't tried before.
+I'm not alone—Google has released their "Year in Search" trending data for 2020 and this specific how-to made the list.
 But, with a little research, I realized I've been plopping for the past few months.
 Instead of using the method in the morning, I have used the popular curly method at night using a silk scarf to protect my curls and following that up with a cotton t-shirt.

 Using a cotton t-shirt on my hair was a tried and true method until I realized using that to dry my hair made it frizzy.
 I prefer a microfiber towel if I dry my hair sans the plopping.
 The one thing I love about this method is it seems to work for a range of curl types for 2 type hair to some "4" hair types.
 Depending on your hair concerns, you should always feel free to adjust a haircare system to your own personal needs.
 There is no one-size-fits-all when it comes to hairstyling.

 Here I'll answer the basic questions you may have about hair plopping, and give you the details on why you should never use a towel to dry your curls again.